Featured Article

 • Bananas + milk

-• Main meal at midday, when digestion is strongest
+• Main meal at midday, when digestive fire is strongest.

 Modern Applications of Ayurvedic Eating

-Ayurvedic eating is surprisingly adaptable to modern life.
-You don't need to adopt it perfectly or follow every rule to benefit.
+Ayurvedic eating is highly adaptable to modern life.
+You do not need to follow it perfectly to experience benefits.
+Start with small, sustainable shifts:

-• Learning your dosha and experimenting with supportive foods
+• Learn your Dosha and experiment with supportive foods.

 Final Thoughts